theimowski/SAFE-TodoMVC-workshop/README.md

 For this workshop it's recommended to use [Visual Studio Code](https://code.visualstudio.com/download).
 You **should** be fine using different F# IDE (Visual Studio or Jetbrains Rider) but I **might** not be able to help in case of any problems with these.

+#### Rest client

+There's a `todos.http` file in the repository that shows what HTTP calls we should be able to make to our server.
+There's a nice "REST Client" extension for VS Code which integrates with this file.
+Alternatively you can use any other HTTP client of your preference (Postman etc.)

 Then you have two options of installing prerequisites: **Installing locally** or using **Remote Container**.

 ### Installing locally